 Title: Frankenstein AI: a monster made by many

-Project Description: Over the next two years Lance, Nick Fortugno and over 2,000 global collaborators will design, build and run an immersive adaption of Mary Shelley’s Frankenstein.
+Over the next two years, Lance, Nick Fortugno and Rachel Ginsberg along with over 2,000 global collaborators will design, build and run an immersive adaption of Mary Shelley’s Frankenstein.
 Lance is leading the experience design and serving as the program’s creative director/producer.
-The goal of Frankenstein AI is to challenge the authorship and ownership of stories while also utilizing literature, story and code in an effort to better understand the challenges we face in the 21st Century.
+The goal of Frankenstein AI is to challenge the authorship and ownership of stories while also utilizing literature, story and code in an effort to better understand the implications of emergent technologies.
 Together participants from around the globe will utilize AI, machine learning, robotics, bioengineering and the Internet of Things to create a monster made by many.

 Official site: frankenstein.ai

 Stats: Developed and produced in collaboration with the Columbia University School of the Arts’ Digital Storytelling Lab

 To date 400+ hours of machine learning to train the AI

 The project developed visual, audio and movement systems that are algorithmically controlled

 Upwards of 1,000 people experienced the project at the Sundance Film Festival.

 What People are Saying